 The College of Education and P-16 Integration recognizes the importance of collaboration in ensuring high quality, equitable educational opportunities for all students.
 We are fully committed to engaging all stakeholders in our decision-making and program review and development.
-Therefore, all administrative positions listed below have partnership development at their core.
+Therefore, all administrative positions listed below have student success, continuous improvement, and partnership development at their core.
 The descriptions below provide a general description of each administrative position but is not meant to be all inclusive.

-Associate Dean for Assessment and Accreditation: Provides oversight of college processes designated to evaluate undergraduate and graduate education programs.
-The Associate Dean for Assessment and Accreditation is responsible for ensuring that ongoing data collection, analysis, and data-informed program improvements result in successful accreditation site visits by the Council for Accreditation of Educator Preparation (CAEP), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the Texas Education Agency (TEA), and the Council for the Accreditation of Counseling and Related Education Programs (CACREP).
+Associate Dean for Assessment and Accreditation: Under the Dean's direction, provides leadership in college processes designated to evaluate undergraduate and graduate education programs.
+The Associate Dean for Assessment and Accreditation provides leadership to ensure that ongoing data collection, analysis, and datainformed program improvements result in successful accreditation site visits by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the Texas Education Agency (TEA), the Council for Accreditation of Educator Preparation (CAEP), and the Council for the Accreditation of Counseling and Related Education Programs (CACREP).
 The Associate Dean for Assessment and Accreditation works closely with associate deans, department chairs and program coordinators who are responsible for preparing their respective reaccreditation processes to ensure that timelines are met and appropriate documentation is submitted.
-The Associate Dean for Assessment and Accreditation has the responsibility for accreditation initiatives with the professional education unit, to include the College of Education and P-16 Integration and programs within the Colleges of Science, Liberal Arts, Fine Arts, and Health Professions.
-Most importantly, this individual is charged with ensuring that the college maintains a "culture of inquiry" required for continuing accreditation status.
+The Associate Dean for Assessment and Accreditation works closely with the Office of Educator Preparation and Accountability to ensure accountability reporting is accurate and submitted timely.
+The Associate Dean for Assessment and Accreditation has the responsibility for accreditation initiatives in the College of Education and P-16 Integration and teacher certification programs within the Colleges of Sciences, Liberal Arts, Fine Arts, and Health Professions.
+This individual is charged with ensuring that the college maintains a culture of continuous improvement for student success required for continuing accreditation status and contributes to the establishment and maintenance of strong P-16 partnerships.

-Associate Dean for Initial Preparation Programs and Academic Affairs: Provides leadership for the development and maintenance of undergraduate educational programs within the College of Education and P-16 Integration.
-The Associate Dean for Initial Preparation Programs and Academic Affairs works with associate deans, department chairs, faculty directors, program coordinators, and staff directors to ensure the quality, availability, and accessibility of classes and resources across the Rio Grande Valley region.
-The Associate Dean for Initial Preparation Programs and Academic Affairs provides oversight over class scheduling, academic and program policy development and review, and will ensure that practices and policies are enforced and aligned with national/federal, state, institutional and college policies and initiatives as they pertain to the curriculum at the undergraduate level.
-The Associate Dean for Initial Preparation Programs and Academic Affairs manages curriculum and student advising matters including requests for waivers, substitutions, applications for admission, application for graduation, among other student related undergraduate education issues.
-The Associate Dean for Initial Preparation Programs and Academic Affairs provides oversight for student success initiatives, and student appeals and grievances processes.
-This individual also facilitates student-related events including recruitment and orientation events.
-The Associate Dean for Initial Preparation Programs and Academic Affairs ensures overall quality of programs and curricular matters within the college and will be the liaison with other colleges, centers, and other operations and student service units across the institutions.
+Associate Dean for Undergraduate Studies: Under the Dean's direction, provides leadership for the development and maintenance of undergraduate educational programs within the College of Education and P-16 Integration.
+The Associate Dean for Undergraduate Studies works with associate deans, department chairs, faculty directors, and program coordinators to ensure the quality, availability, and accessibility of classes and resources across the Rio Grande Valley region.
+The Associate Dean for Undergraduate Studies supports class scheduling, academic and program policy development and review, and ensures that practices and policies are enforced and aligned with national/federal, state, institutional and college policies and initiatives as they pertain to the curriculum at the undergraduate level.
+The Associate Dean for Undergraduate Studies manages curriculum and student advising matters including requests for waivers, substitutions, application for graduation, among other student related undergraduate education issues.
+The Associate Dean for Undergraduate Studies provides oversight for student success initiatives, retention of first and second year students, transfer students initiatives, and student appeals and grievances processes at the undergraduate level.
+This individual also facilitates student-related events including recruitment and orientation events, and promotes student engagement through student groups and networking events.
+The Associate Dean for Undergraduate Studies monitors overall quality, rigor, and relevancy of undergraduate programs and oversees undergraduate curricular matters within the college.
+The Associate Dean for Undergraduate Studies works closely with the Offices of Student Success, Strategic Enrollment, Student Affairs, and other operations and student service units across the institution.
+This individual contributes to maintaining a culture of continuous improvement for student success and contributes to the establishment and maintenance of strong P-16 partnerships.